Joining two indices in Elasticsearch

-The terms query is one of the most effective ways to join two indexes in Elasticsearch.
-This query is used to retrieve documents that contain one or more exact terms in a specific field.
-Here’s how you can use it to join two indexes:
+The terms query is one of the most effective ways to join two indices in Elasticsearch.
+This query is used to retrieve documents containing one or more exact terms in a specific field.
+Here we discuss how to use it to join two indices.

-1. First, you need to retrieve the required data from the first index.
-This can be done using a simple GET request.
+First, you need to retrieve the required data from the first index.
+This can be done using a simple GET request and pulling out the values from the _source attribute.

 Here is an example: